 Once you have created your first OptIn, you will be able to navigate the Bloom Dashboard which will allow you to do a number of things:

 It is in this tab, with the padlock symbol, that you can insert your Elegant Theme license key so that you can update Bloom as soon as one becomes available.

 Tab 2: Statistics

-For each of the forms created from Bloom, you will be able to access a statistics table that will allow you to know the number of subscribers over a period as well as the conversion rate.
+For each of the forms created from Bloom, you will be able to access a statistics table that will allow you to know the number of subscribers over a period of time as well as the conversion rate.

 Tab 3: Accounts